 Step 4: Embrace Total-Market Returns

 It's important to embrace total-market returns, which means investing in a broad range of assets to capture the overall market performance.
 This approach reduces the risk of trying to pick individual winners and losers.
 Imagine the collective stock market (buyers and sellers) as a giant computer that constantly processes all the news, data, and opinions about a company.
 This information influences the stock price as people buy and sell shares.
 Because of this continuous and extremely rapid flow of information, the current stock price is generally considered a fair estimate.
-Said another way, if you read something online or see something on TV about a stock it is already priced into the stock and information of little use.
+Said another way, if you read something online or see something on TV about a stock, the stock price already reflects that information.

-It is also advisable to avoid market timing, which involves trying to predict market movements.
-Market timing is risky as it can lead to buying high and selling low and emotional decision making, which often negatively impacts returns.
+Also avoid market timing, which involves trying to predict market movements.
+Market timing is risky as it can lead to buying high and selling low and encourages emotional decision making, both of which negatively impacts returns.
 Even relying on “expert” opinions on the future of the stock market can lead to risky decisions.
 Howard Marks, Co-founder and Co-chairman of Oaktree Capital Management, advises, "Most macro forecasts are likely to turn out to be either (a) unhelpful consensus expectations or (b) non-consensus forecasts that are rarely right.
 In areas entailing great uncertainty, agnosticism is probably wiser than self-delusion."

 Step 5: Monitor and Adjust Your Portfolio